CiscoSecurity/tr-05-serverless-relay/README.md

 2. Make sure your third-party credentials has already been converted to JSON.
 Copy and paste them into the Payload section of the Decoded pane.
-Notice that the actual format of your payload is integration-specific so it has to be explicitly documented for each particular third-party integration.
+Notice that the actual structure of your payload is integration-specific so it has to be explicitly documented for each particular third-party integration.
 Here is an example of how it may look like:
 ```json